solid/webid-profile/notes/pre-final-draft.md

 When an app operating on behalf of the WebID owner cannot discover a `pim:preferencesFile` triple, and has write and control access, and wishes to write preference data, it MAY create a document accessible only to the WebID owner.
-Am app that creates a Preference Document SHOULD insert a triple in the WebID Profile Document with the WebID as subject, `pim:preferencesFile` as predicate, and the URL of the created document as object.
+An app that creates a Preference Document SHOULD insert a triple in the WebID Profile Document with the WebID as subject, `pim:preferencesFile` as predicate, and the URL of the created document as object.